 Parenting was so much more for me.
 It was genuinely connecting with my children and creating that bond that I never experienced.
 When my eldest graduated boot camp, he told me he didn’t miss me because it was like he never left.
 I was quite strict in my expectations of a clean room and a clean house and never disrespect me.
 I always wondered what our relationship would be like when he is older and no we don’t talk every day, but when we do talk, it’s an open and honest discussion.

-When my teenager and I go to concerts we both can appreciate the music and just being in the same space together.
-Life as a teenager isn’t easy and the expectations of boundaries are being pushed but I know that putting my foot down or being compassionate will be just what is needed in that moment in time.
+When my teenager and I go to concerts we, both can appreciate the music and just being in the same space together.
+Life as a teenager isn’t easy and the expectations of boundaries are being pushed but I know that putting my foot down or being compassionate will be just what is needed at that moment in time.

 As quality became apparent during my journey as a parent of a special needs child, my confidence grew stronger albeit my faith continues to be tested.
 But every now and again, I get his nugget of confirmation where I can acknowledge that the job was well done.

 Intuition is one of the greatest abilities one can possess and if we allow it can guide your life to one that feels authentic and happy, for lack of a better word.
 If it doesn’t feel good in your gut or in your bones, well don’t do it.
 Question it and talk about it, if you can.
 Be open and flexible to the different point of views but don’t be afraid to stand your ground when your intuition tells you too!